Sommer-tidal/goose-personality/README.md

 # Goose Personality Customizer

-A Goose extension that allows you to customize how Goose responds to you by creating and managing personality styles with custom instructions.
+A Goose extension that allows you to customize how Goose responds to you using a friendly web interface.

 ## Features

+- Easy-to-use web interface for managing personality styles
 - Multiple built-in personality styles
 - Custom instructions for each style
 - Persistent storage between sessions
-- Detailed logging for troubleshooting
-- User-friendly command interface
+- Real-time updates

 ## Installation